ShafiqAfkaar/Bacterial_Detecion_in_Dark_Field_Microscopy_using_DenseNet_169/README.md

-# 🧫 Bacteria Classification using DenseNet169
+# 🧫 Bacteria Detection and enumeration using DenseNet169

 This project uses a customized **DenseNet-169** deep learning model for classifying microscope images of bacteria into **positive** and **negative** categories.
 The model is trained using high-resolution `.tif` image files and leverages transfer learning with PyTorch and torchvision.